 In 2010, the magnitude-7.0 earthquake that struck Haiti was a catastrophic event exacerbated by the extreme vulnerability of the population and the lack of preparedness and response capacity of national authorities.

 The earthquake was one of the biggest natural disasters in the country’s history resulting in over 200,000 fatalities and the displacement of approximately 1.5 million people.

-Prior to the earthquake, Haiti suffered from high levels of poverty and weak institutions of governance, increasing the country’s vulnerability in the immediate aftermath of the disaster.
+Prior to the earthquake, Haiti suffered from high levels of poverty and weak institutions of governance.
+As a result, the country’s vulnerability increased in the immediate aftermath of the disaster.
 The slow distribution of resources in the days after the earthquake resulted in civil unrest and looting.

-In contrast, Chile’s extensive disaster response preparations and early detection systems were proven to substantially limit the impact of the magnitude-8.3 earthquake that struck in April 2015.
-The earthquake resulted in 12 fatalities with approximately 60 houses destroyed and a further 200 damaged.
+In contrast, Chile’s extensive disaster response preparations and early detection systems substantially limited the impact of the magnitude-8.3 earthquake.
+In April 2015, the earthquake resulted in 12 fatalities with approximately 60 houses destroyed and a further 200 damaged.